Types of business licenses: How to get the right one

 Small businesses might need a license to operate

-Whether it’s your first exciting venture or your next entrepreneurial adventure, no matter what type of tech business you own, you’ll probably need a small business license.
+Whether it’s your first exciting startup or your next entrepreneur adventure, no matter what type of tech business you own, you’ll probably need a small business license.
 And depending on your business location and the products or services you offer, your state or local government may require special permits too.

-Here’s your guide to learn what licenses or permits you might need, plus practical tips for making the application process as painless as possible.
+Here’s your guide to learn what licenses or permits you might need, plus practical tips for making the business license application process as painless as possible.

 Who needs a small business license?

-Unlike small businesses in industries like transportation, broadcasting, or alcoholic beverages, your company probably won’t need a federal business license.
+Unlike small businesses in industries like transportation, broadcasting, or alcoholic beverages, a technology company probably won’t need a federal business license.
 But Uncle Sam isn’t the only player in the licensing business.

 State, county, and city governments have their own licensing requirements and fees.

-Typically, states require businesses to maintain some sort of business license.
+Typically, states require different types of businesses to maintain some sort of business license.
 Some states issue business licenses directly, yet most licensing is done at the local level.
 Even home-based businesses may require a business license.